GeoscienceAustralia/dea-coastlines/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+**License:** The code in this repository is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Digital Earth Australia data is licensed under the [Creative Commons by Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).

+**Contact:** If you need assistance with any of the Jupyter Notebooks or Python code in this repository, please [post a Github issue](https://github.com/GeoscienceAustralia/DEACoastLines/issues/new).
+For questions or more information about this product, sign up to the [Open Data Cube Slack channel](https://join.slack.com/t/opendatacube/shared_invite/zt-d6hu7l35-CGDhSxiSmTwacKNuXWFUkg) and post on the *`general`* channel.

+---

 **Digital Earth Australia CoastLines** is a continental dataset that includes annual shorelines and rates of coastal change along the entire Australian coastline from 1988 to the present.

 The product combines satellite data from Geoscience Australia's [Digital Earth Australia program](https://www.ga.gov.au/dea) with tidal modelling to map the typical location of the coastline at mean sea level for each year.